HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/ASSIGNMENT4 - Building your tree.md

   - Submit as much of it as you got done.
 The goal is non-zero progress and a rough sketch
 - Second checkpoint is next friday March 1st
   - Submit a complete version of this outline
-- Third checkpoint is the following friday March 8th
+- Third checkpoint is the following Friday March 8th
   - Submit a revised/polished version